-22.3.3.
-Assessment of impacts
+22.3.3 Assessment of impacts

-The assessment of visual impacts for the proposed airport has been completed based upon the methodology for assessing visual sensitivity and visual magnitude as discussed in section 22.2.
+The assessment of visual impacts for the proposed airport has been completed based upon the methodology for assessing visual sensitivity and visual magnitude as discussed in Section 22.2 of this chapter.
 Visual sensitivity is based primarily upon the character, land use and quality of views from surrounding viewpoints, and would be relatively consistent throughout each phase of the proposed development.
 The visual magnitude or effect of the proposed airport would change based on the scale and visibility of activities undertaken during the construction and operation of the Stage 1 development.